Packaging a medical device: sustainable packaging

 As stated in part 1 of our packaging a medical device series, it is increasingly important that sustainability is at the forefront of packaging design.
-Not only does it reduce your impact on the environment and minimises waste, but new innovative methods can further protect a medical device, improve shelf life and product safety.
+Not only does it reduce your impact on the environment and minimises waste, but new innovative methods can further protect a medical device, and improve shelf life and product safety.
 It also creates a positive brand image and boosts loyalty among customers.

 Whether it’s reducing the volume of materials or looking at the design of the packaging itself to make recycling easier, there are a variety of ways to protect products today that aren’t harmful to the environment.
 Here I discuss five ways in which you can improve sustainability in your packaging design:

-- Use recyclable materials – for example plant-based packaging.
+- Use recyclable materials – for example, plant-based packaging.

 - Sustainable manufacturing processes – identifying and selecting packaging manufacturers who have sustainability at the forefront.

 - Avoid single-use packaging – use packaging that can be reused or repurposed to fulfil another need such as storage.

 - Designing the product box to be as compact as possible – to optimise cold chain shipping and palletisation.

 - Avoid over-packing in the supply chain – moving from the manufacturing to the packing process, additional packaging may be used for transporting products to the packing facility.

 The use of non-biodegradable materials and single-use plastics has slightly slowed the industry’s goals for sustainability.
 Substantial amounts of packaging are unable to be disposed of in existing recycling systems, particularly in products containing multiple materials.